Gene Siskel: Early career

+Chicago Tribune

+From 1969 until his death in 1999, Gene Siskel served as the film critic for the Chicago Tribune, producing over 5,000 reviews during this period.
+In this role, he specialized by evaluating films through a viewpoint that prioritized narrative effectiveness, most notably its plot coherence and its believable character motivations, while often critiquing films that favored stylistic flourishes over substantive storytelling.
+His first print review, written one month before he became the Tribunes film critic, was for the film Rascal.
+His review of the film was not favorable ("Because of the excessive gimmickry, most kids will miss the tenderness," he wrote).

 In 1986, the Chicago Tribune announced that Siskel was no longer the paper's film critic, and that his position with the paper had been shifted from that of a full-time film critic to that of a freelance contract writer who was to write about the film industry for the Sunday paper and also provide capsule film reviews for the paper's entertainment sections.
-The demotion occurred after Siskel and Ebert decided to shift production of their weekly movie-review show, then known as At the Movies (later known as Siskel & Ebert), from Tribune Entertainment to the Walt Disney Company's Buena Vista Television unit.
+The demotion occurred after Siskel and Ebert decided to shift production of their weekly movie-review show, then known as At the Movies (later known as Siskel & Ebert), from Tribune Entertainment to The Walt Disney Company's Buena Vista Television unit.
 Editor James Squires stated on the move, "He's done a great job for us.
 It's a question of how much a person can do physically.
 We think you need to be a newspaper person first, and Gene Siskel always tried to do that.
 But there comes a point when a career is so big that you can't do that."
 Siskel declined to comment on the new arrangement, but Ebert publicly criticized Siskel's Tribune bosses for punishing Siskel for taking their television program to a company other than Tribune Entertainment.
 Ebert privately suggested that Siskel join him at the Chicago Sun-Times, but Siskel remained a freelancer for the Tribune until his death in 1999.
 He was replaced as film critic by Dave Kehr.

 The last review published by Siskel for the Chicago Tribune was for the film She's All That, published on January 29, 1999, in which he gave a favorable review, giving it three stars out of four and wrote that "Rachael Leigh Cook as Laney, the plain Jane object of the makeover, is forced to demonstrate the biggest emotional range as a character, and she is equal to the assignment.
 I look forward to seeing her in her next movie."

 Siskel & Ebert

 In 1975, Siskel teamed up with Ebert, film reviewer for the Chicago Sun-Times, to host a show on local Chicago PBS station WTTW which eventually became Sneak Previews.
-Their "thumbs-up, thumbs-down" system soon became an easily recognizable trademark, popular enough to be parodied on comedy shows such as Second City Television, In Living Color, Bizarre, and in movies such as Hollywood Shuffle and Godzilla.
 Sneak Previews gained a nationwide audience in 1977 when WTTW offered it as a series to the PBS program system.